 - A hub for teamwork.
 Microsoft Teams brings together the full breadth and depth of Office 365.
 People can start voice and video meetings, as well as work with Microsoft Office documents, directly within the Microsoft Teams experience.
 The Microsoft Graph enables intelligence to help with information relevance, discovery and sharing.
 Microsoft Teams is also built on Office 365 Groups, the cross-application membership service that makes it easy for people to move naturally from one collaboration tool to another, preserve their sense of context and share with others.

 - Customizable for each team.
 Because every team is unique, Microsoft Teams offers the ability for teams to customize the experience to meet their specific needs.
 Team members can create channels to organize conversations by topic.
 They can customize channels with a feature called Tabs, which provide quick access to frequently used documents and applications.
 Tabs can be created for Office 365 services like OneNote, SharePoint and Planner, or third-party solutions, such as Zendesk and Asana coming soon.
 Microsoft Teams supports the same Connector model as Exchange to bring notifications and updates from third-party services, such as Twitter or GitHub available Wednesday, directly into the experience.
-In addition, it supports the Microsoft Bot Framework to bring intelligent first- and third-party services into the team environment.
+In addition, it supports the Microsoft Bot Framework to bring intelligent first- and third-party services into the team environment, including sharepoint permissions management.
 The preview of the Microsoft Teams Developer Preview, also announced today, gives developers the opportunity to start building integrations with Microsoft Teams right away.

 - Security that teams trust.
 As part of Office 365, Microsoft Teams offers the global scale and advanced security and compliance capabilities provided by the Microsoft Cloud.
 Data is encrypted at all times and covered by a transparent operational model with no standing access to customer data.
 Multifactor authentication provides enhanced identity protection to help ensure data stays safe within the team.
 In addition, Microsoft Teams will support key compliance and data protection standards, such as the data processing terms with European Union Model Clauses, Health Insurance Portability and Accountability Act business associate agreement (HIPAA BAA), ISO 27001, ISO 27018, and SSAE 16 SOC 1 and 2 report.